guozanhua/2d/README.md

 ###Beta

 - Finish iOS and Android port
+- Optimzied rendering that uses actual mesh buffers
+  - Already have a working version of this internally, but need to port it over
 - Add 2D physics component using Havok Physics
-- Optimzied rendering that uses actual mesh buffers
 - Add blending modes for Sprite entity
 - Add custom shader support for Sprite entity
 - Add a SetDirection LUA call for setting orientation of sprite
 - Convert the Sprite management LUA code over to C++ so that you can do SpriteManager:AddSprite
-- Add a Clone LUA call to Sprite entity

 ###Wishlist